Darknet Market Archives (2013–2015)

 2020, “A Crime Script Analysis of Counterfeit Identity Document Procurement Online”

-2020, “Voting for Authorship Attribution Applied to Dark Web Data” (forums: DNM 2019-10–2m2019-12)
+2020, “Voting for Authorship Attribution Applied to Dark Web Data” (forums: DNM Avengers, The Majestic Garden, The Hub, Dread; ~2019-10–2019-12)

 2021, “Darknet Data Mining—A Canadian Cyber-crime Perspective” (early 2020-07: EliteMarket, Icarus, AESAN)

-et al 2021, “Introducing A Dark Web Archival Framework” (MITRE, ongoing?)
+et al2021, “Introducing A Dark Web Archival Framework” (MITRE, ongoing?)

 van 2021, “Reputation in AlphaBay: the effect of forum discussions on the business success of cryptomarket sellers” (unpublished Dutch AlphaBay dataset)

-et al 2021, “Extracting Threat Intelligence Related IoT Botnet From Latest Dark Web Data Collection” (ASAP, DarkMarket, DarkFox; Dread; 2021?)
+et al2021, “Extracting Threat Intelligence Related IoT Botnet From Latest Dark Web Data Collection” (ASAP, DarkMarket, DarkFox; Dread; 2021?)

-et al 2023, “Hydra: Lessons from the World’s Largest Darknet Market” (Hydra: 1 April 2020–2 May 2020; uses the Christin scrapes and an anonymous third-party scrape)
+et al2023, “Hydra: Lessons from the World’s Largest Darknet Market” (Hydra: 1 April 2020–2 May 2020; uses the Christin scrapes and an anonymous third-party scrape)

 External Links